Allentown, PA Solar Panels

 Allentown Electricity Prices

-Pennsylvania electricity rates have climbed from 13.8 cents per kWh in 2021 to 17.8 cents per kWh in 2024.
-That’s a 29% increase in just three years, outpacing the national average.
+Pennsylvania electricity rates climbed from 13.8 cents per kWh in 2021 to 17.8 cents per kWh in 2024 — nearly a 29% increase in just three years.
+That’s outpacing the national average, which rose from 13.7 to 16.5 cents over the same period.

 Price of Energy: Pennsylvania vs National Average